vladfeigin/llm-agents-evaluation/README.md

 This project provides the framework of developing and evaluating LLM-based applications.
 It includes a conversational bot, the RAG Agent, which allows users to ask questions about the content in their documents.
 The RAG Agent serves solely as an example of an LLM agent being evaluated.
 The project showcases effective methods for monitoring and evaluating LLM-based applications, with a strong emphasis on robust evaluation techniques.
+In my tests, this approach helped identify the best performing configuration, resulting in an overall improvement of nearly 10% in evaluation metrics.
 In addition, the project provides tools to generate multiple agent configurations (variants) and evaluate them to find the best performing one.
 An agent configuration (variant) is a YAML file that contains all important agent parameters such as prompts, LLM, model parameters, and more.

 ### Project Structure And Modules